American black bear: Attacks on humans

 There were fewer bear attacks in parks and campgrounds after the introduction of bear-resistant garbage cans and other reforms.

 Although an adult bear is quite capable of killing a human, American black bears typically avoid confronting humans.
 Unlike grizzly bears, which became a subject of fearsome legend among the European settlers of North America, black bears were rarely considered overly dangerous, even though they lived in areas where the pioneers had settled.

 American black bears rarely attack when confronted by humans and usually only make mock charges, emit blowing noises and swat the ground with their forepaws.
 The number of attacks on humans is higher than those by brown bears in North America, but this is largely because black bears considerably outnumber brown bears.
 Compared to brown bear attacks, aggressive encounters with black bears rarely lead to serious injury.
 Most attacks tend to be motivated by hunger rather than territoriality and thus victims have a higher probability of surviving by fighting back rather than submitting.
 Unlike female brown bears, female American black bears are not as protective of their cubs and rarely attack humans in the vicinity of the cubs.
 However, occasionally such attacks do occur.
-The worst recorded attack occurred in May 1978, in which a bear killed three teenagers fishing in Algonquin Park in Ontario.
+The worst recorded attack occurred in May 1978, in which a bear killed three teenagers fishing in Algonquin Provincial Park in Ontario.
 Another exceptional attack occurred in August 1997 in Liard River Hot Springs Provincial Park in British Columbia, when an emaciated bear attacked a mother and child, killing the mother and a man who intervened.
 The bear was shot while mauling a fourth victim.

-The majority of attacks happened in national parks, usually near campgrounds, where the bears had habituated to close human proximity and food.
+The majority of attacks happened in national parks, usually near campgrounds, where the bears had habituated too close to human proximity and food.
 Of 1,028 incidents of aggressive acts toward humans, recorded from 1964 to 1976 in the Great Smoky Mountains National Park, 107 resulted in injury and occurred mainly in tourist hot spots where people regularly fed the bears handouts.
 In almost every case where open garbage dumps that attracted bears were closed and handouts ceased, the number of aggressive encounters dropped.
 However, in the Liard River Hot Springs case, the bear was apparently dependent on a local garbage dump that had closed and so was starving to death.
 Attempts to relocate bears are typically unsuccessful, as the bears seem able to return to their home range, even without familiar landscape cues.